keyboardr/MapSL/docs/getting-started.md

   specify the type (e.g., `get<MyService>()`) even if it seems it can be inferred, to avoid ambiguity.

+- **Access Encapsulation**: Most classes should not need to reference your `ServiceLocator` directly.
+  Each service should define its own `instance` `val` or `getInstance()` function, and the direct call to the `ServiceLocator` should happen there.
+Any `put` calls should happen in centralized registration blocks during app startup or test initialization.

+- **Atomic Service Registration**: For pre-registered services, add the `put` call in the same commit that adds the corresponding `get` in the service class.
+This prevents attempting to fetch a service that hasn't been registered, which would result in a crash.

 - **Type Erasure**: Avoid using generic types like `List<String>` as keys, as type erasure means `get<List<Int>>()` could resolve to a `List<String>`.
 Instead, wrap them in a non-generic class ( e.g., `StringListHolder(val list: List<String>)`).